amasse-1/amasse-1/README.md

 👋 Hi, I’m Anthony
-- 👀 I’m interested in so many things
+- 👀 Interested in working on new projects and new technologies
-- :sunny: Interesting in learning more about Data Analysis, Programming, and AI (Machine Learning and Computer Vision)!
+- :sunny: Interested in learning more about Data Analysis, Programming, and AI (Machine Learning and Computer Vision)!

 <!---
 amasse-1/amasse-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.